-- Behaved in a way that has harmed a child, or may have harmed a child, or - Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, or
+- Behaved in a way that has harmed a child, or may have harmed a child, or - Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - Consult the local authority (LADO) if any doubt as to whether any concern reaches threshold. - Consult the LADO if an allegation is made against an organisation that is using the school premises but are not employed by the school.

-- Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - Consult the local authority (LADO) if any doubt as to whether any concern reaches threshold. - Safeguarding concerns or allegations from another member of staff to the list of sources through which concerns may rise. - Using 'sexualizing language' with 'humiliating pupils'. - Clarify that staff should be able to share low level concerns confidently. - Indicated that schools should add detail about how the head teacher and DSL lead will work together in their process or procedure for confidently sharing low level concerns. - The head teacher will be the ultimate decision maker when it comes to low level concerns, but that they may wish to collaborate with DSL.s
+- Safeguarding concerns or allegations from another member of staff to the list of sources through which concerns may rise. - Using 'sexualizing language' with 'humiliating pupils'. - Clarify that staff should be able to share low level concerns confidently. - Indicated that schools should add detail about how the head teacher and DSL lead will work together in their process or procedure for confidently sharing low level concerns. - The head teacher will be the ultimate decision maker when it comes to low level concerns, but that they may wish to collaborate with DSL.